 With this team in place, Donlin Gold submitted a Section 404 permit application to the U.S. Army Corps of Engineers in 2012.
 The permit application triggered the development of an environmental impact statement (EIS) as required under the National Environmental Policy Act.

-The studies have also been ongoing.
-As part of the mine development, Donlin Gold has employed a staff, which has had a precedent-setting ratio of Alaska hire (above 90% at times), and installed a number of structures and facilities at the proposed mine site and elsewhere, some of which is on state land.
+As part of the mine development, Donlin Gold has employed a staff, which has had a precedent-setting ratio of Alaska hire (above 90% at times), and installed a number of structures and facilities at the proposed mine site and elsewhere, some of which are on state land.
 The structures and facilities have included support elements, such as airstrip facilities, an access road, a fiber-optic telecommunications cable and construction camps.

 As part of the commitment to its Native corporation partners to benefit the region, Donlin Gold has become a member of the Yukon Kuskokwim community, sponsoring scholarships, school and sporting events and offering job training.
 Donlin Gold also goes to great lengths to keep YK region residents informed of current events involving the project, upcoming and long-term future planning, and to incorporate concerns of residents into the project’s activities and plans.
-Donlin Gold places a priority on listening to residents of the YK region and holds frequent community-listening events, with senior corporation officers traveling from village to village to share project information.
-Donlin Gold also publishes a newsletter, maintains a website, opens regional village offices, publishes project-description booklets, and invites feedback by phone and email.
+Donlin Gold places a priority on listening to residents of the YK region and holds frequent community-listening events, with senior corporation officers traveling from village to village to share project information and open village offices.
+Donlin Gold also publishes a newsletter, maintains a website and Facebook account, publishes project-description booklets and invites feedback by phone and email.

 Once all permits are approved, Donlin Gold will evaluate the next steps in terms of design and engineering and an estimated construction timeline of three to four years.The mine will be in operation for an at least 27 years.
 Donlin Gold is committed to local hire.
 You can read more about the project here.